electricgecko/DRKWRTR/readme.md

 Documents can be converted into a publicly visible document with permalink URL by pressing **ALT+w**.
 This works for both the Markdown source and rendered HTML.

 An instance of the app is publicly running at [drkwrtr.co](http://drkwrtr.co).
+Simple about page with mission statement [drkwrtr.co/about](http://drkwrtr.co/about).

 ### Plugins & dependencies
 * **MarkItUp** by Jay Salvat – https://github.com/markitup/1.x